KylieKim95/DM_PA/Readme.md

 **#3.Input Condition**

-The Maximum input size is '100x100'.
+The maximum input size is '100x100'.
 Unknown number have to be expressed by '?'.